Sorry, you need to enable JavaScript to visit this website.

 Main statistics

-In Hungary, the proportion of those participating in full-time education (between the ages of 3-22) has continued to fall since 2010 (it was 85%), but since 2021, it has been about 82%.
-According to the latest data, in the last 3 academic years the number of children in kindergartens, in Technicum Schools and in higher education shows a positive trend, but the number of students in primary schools and in vocational schools has slightly decreased.
-The number of students in higher education institutions has not changed significantly between 2016 and 2022; in the 2023/2024 academic year, it increased.
+In Hungary, the proportion of those participating in full-time education (among 3–22-year-olds) has continued to fall since 2010 (from 85% to about 82–83%).
+According to the latest data, in the last 3 academic years, the number of children in kindergartens, in Technicum Schools, and in higher education shows a positive trend.
+The number of students in primary schools and in vocational schools has slightly decreased.
+The number of students in higher education institutions has not changed significantly between 2016 and 2022; since then, it has significantly increased.

 Public Education